grom358/drupal-procedural-to-object-oriented/slides.md

 * Lots of API clean up for greater consistency

 Note: As I just eluded to and as you may be aware, Drupal 8 is making major architectural changes.
-Note: Shifting from procedural to object-oriented programming and taking advantage of the features in PHP 5.4 and excellent external libraries.
+Shifting from procedural to object-oriented programming and taking advantage of the features in PHP 5.4 and excellent external libraries.
-Note: There is less drupalisms, or as I like to put it.
+There is less drupalisms, or as I like to put it.
 We moving off the drupal island and heading to the PHP mainland.
 We are becoming a part of the larger PHP community and taking advantage of the excellent work that is done there instead of reinventing the wheel.

 ---